emptymalei/deep-learning/dl/onboarding/python.md

-??? note "Alternative to `conda`"
+??? note "`pyenv` is a good alternative to `conda`"

     [`pyenv`](https://github.com/pyenv/pyenv) is also a good tool for managing different versions and environments of python.
+However, `pyenv` only provides python version management.
+It is to be combined with [`venv`](https://docs.python.org/3/library/venv.html) to create local python environments.

 ## Dependency Management

 We have a few choices to specify the dependencies.
-The most used method at the moment is `requirements.txt`.
+The most used method at the moment is `requirements.txt` + pip.

-??? info "`conda`'s `environment.yml`"
+??? note "`conda`'s `environment.yml` is an alternative to `requirements.txt`"

     Alternatively, `conda` [provides its own requirement specification using `environment.yaml`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
 However, this method doesn't make things better.
 If we ever need to make it more complicated than `requirements.txt`, `pyproject.toml` is the way to go.

-??? info "Modern Python with `pyproject.toml` and `poetry`"
+??? note "Modern Python with `pyproject.toml` and `poetry`"

     Python introduced `pyproject.toml` in [PEP518](https://peps.python.org/pep-0518/) which can be used together with [`poetry`](https://python-poetry.org) to [sepcify dependencies](https://python-poetry.org/docs/pyproject/#packages).

-    Both `conda` and `pyenv` have trouble solving the actual full dependency graphs of all the packages used.
+    Both `conda` and `pyenv` have trouble solving the actual full dependency graphs of all the packages used, sometimes.
 This problem is solved by `poetry`.
 However, this also means `poetry` can be very slow as it has to load many different versions of the packages to try out.[^slowpoetry]

     While tutorials on how to use `poetry` is not within the scope of this book, we highly recommend using `poetry` in a formal project.